"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 Because clinical studies are conducted under widely varying conditions, adverse reaction rates observed in the clinical studies of a drug cannot be directly compared to rates in the clinical studies of another drug and may not reflect the rates observed in clinical practice.

-Table 1: Adverse Reactions* Reported by ≥ 2% of
+Table 1: Adverse Reactions* Reported in ≥ 2% of Patients

-Patients Treated with CRESTOR and > Placebo in Placebo-Controlled Trials (%
+Treated with CRESTOR and > Placebo in Placebo-Controlled Trials (% of

 |Adverse Reactions||CRESTOR 5 mg